blog posts

 Introduction

-One of the most common uses of a firewall is to give special authority to a specific group of users to use a resource and prevent those from outside the group from accessing the resource.
+One of the most common uses of a firewall is to give special authority to a specific group of users to use a resource and prevent those outside the group from accessing the resource.
 Another use of a firewall is to prevent a series of computers from connecting directly to the outside world.

 These systems work so that all communications are routed to a firewall through a proxy server, and the same server decides whether a message or a file is safe to pass through the network.
 This security system is usually a combination of hardware and software.
-Is.
-Due to the standard’s requirements (ISMS & ISO), firewalls have become an integral part of computer networks and become one of network administrators’ main concerns.
+Due to the standards requirements (ISMS & ISO), firewalls have become an integral part of computer networks and one of network administrators’ main concerns.
 According to the sensitivity of each organization, the layering and power of firewalls are considered.

 What is a Demilitarized Zone?

-The most important and famous services that are located in the DMZ section of the network are as follows
+The most important and famous services that are located in the DMZ section of the network are as follows:

 1- Web servers or Web Servers